Honeta/SnakeGame/README.md

 # SnakeGame
-A simply game - snake with a simple auto-mode.
+A simple game - Snake with a simple auto-mode.